gitter-badger/xluffy.github.io/_posts/2014-02-17-logrotate-error-top-line.md

     error: error reading top line of /var/lib/logrotate.status
 ```

-delete /var/lib/logrotate.status, and then run logrotate once with -f flag, like
+delete `/var/lib/logrotate.status`, and then run logrotate once with -f flag, like

 ```
-    $ ~logrotate -f /etc/logrorate.d/syslog
+    ~$ logrotate -f /etc/logrorate.d/syslog
 ```

 This should initialize the status file and the error should not be repeating.